HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Data Type Choice [x] Paths

-FHIR represents an element with a choice of data types using the style foo[x].
+FHIR represents an element with a choice of datatypes using the style foo[x].
 For example, Condition.onset[x] can be a dateTime, Age, Period, Range or string.
-In FSH, [as in FHIR](http://hl7.org/fhir/R4/formats.html#choice), to refer to one of these data types, replace the `[x]` with the data type name, capitalizing the first letter.
+In FSH, [as in FHIR](http://hl7.org/fhir/R4/formats.html#choice), to refer to one of these datatypes, replace the `[x]` with the datatype name, capitalizing the first letter.
 For Condition.onset[x], the individual choices are onsetDateTime, onsetAge, onsetPeriod, onsetRange, and onsetString.

 > **Note:** foo[x] choices are NOT represented as foo[dateTime], foo[Period], etc.

 **Examples:**

-* The path to the string data type of Observation.value[x]:
+* The path to the string datatype of Observation.value[x]:

   ```
   valueString
   ```

-* The path to the Reference data type choice of Medication.ingredient.item[x]:
+* The path to the Reference datatype choice of Medication.ingredient.item[x]:

   ```
   ingredient.itemReference